dark-binary/scrape/README.md

 # Scrape - Linux

-Test script to gather information about:
+Bash script to gather information about:

 1. Total number of users
 2. List of all users